josifini/CSE-MODULE-1/JavaScriptREADME.md

 # Overview

-For this project, I would like to Create a web-based to-do list application that allows users to add, remove, and mark tasks as completed.
+For this project, I create a web-based to-do list application that allows users to add, remove, and mark tasks as completed.

 The software described above is a simple web-based to-do list application that demonstrates various aspects of the JavaScript language.
 Here's an overview of its features and functionalities: